Contents

 Simple – Object is initialized with default settings:

-Advanced – Initializing a settings object first, and applying it to the main object.
+Advanced – Initialize a settings object first, and apply it to the main object.

 Once initialized the following functions are exposed.
 All examples assume default settings.